SomarkLenka/SL_LeetCode/README.md

 # SL_LeetCode
 A repository consisting of LeetCode solutions.

-Solutions to problems are located in /Problems/
-Each folder is titled per its leetcode problem number and given name.
+Solutions to problems are located in /Problems/ where each folder is titled per its leetcode problem number and given name.